ferhat-hachemi/mystipass/README.md

 ## 🛠 Initialization

 After installation, you must run the `init` command to set up the necessary files and configuration:

-- 🔐 You will be prompted to set a master password, which will be securely stored with a salt in: `/home/<your-username>/.mystipass/mystipass.conf`
+- 🔐 You will be prompted to set a master password, which is securely hashed using bcrypt and stored in the config file for authentication purposes: `/home/<your-username>/.mystipass/mystipass.conf`.

+- 🧂 A random cryptographic salt is generated and stored in the config file.

+- 🔑 The salt is used to derive a symmetric encryption key from your master password, using a secure key derivation function (PBKDF2).

+> 🧠 This key is not stored — it is re-derived every time you use mystipass.

-- 📄 Creates the encrypted credentials file: `/home/<your-username>/.mystipass/credentials` — where all your password entries are securely stored
+- 📄 The derived key is then used to encrypt/decrypt your credentials, which are securely stored in: `/home/<your-username>/.mystipass/credentials`.

 > 🔗 The mystipass executable is globally available at `/usr/local/bin/mystipass`, so you can run it from anywhere in your terminal.